postsharp/postsharp.github.io/_posts/2020-11-19-vs-168-breaking-notice.md

 ## Why does it happen?

-Because the Visual Studio Installer uninstalls the old .NET Core SDK and installs .NET 5.0 SDK instead, and versions of PostSharp prior to 6.8 do not support .NET 5.0 SDK.
+Because the Visual Studio Installer installs .NET 5.0 SDK, which becomes the default SDK for all projects or repoes that are not pinned to a specific SDK version.
+Versions of PostSharp prior to 6.8 do not support .NET 5.0 SDK, try to build anyway, but fail.

 ## What can you do?